tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 underlying flexibility needed to rerpesent these differences.

-Currently, the code base assumes that a given address is always controlled by the same underlying key, keyring, or hardware device, even if it is on a different network.
+Currently, the code base assumes that a given address is always controlled by the same underlying key, keyring, or external device, even if it is on a different network.
 For regular keys, in practice, this is a fair assumption: if Bob has a key that can sign for address `0x0abc` with a derivation path of `44'/60'/0'/0/0`, the likelihood that Bob will have a different key that can